Kevin2599/geophysical_notes/README.md

     easy_install mock
     easy_install obspy

-The package `sqlalchemy` complains about a missing compiler which may render things slower, and suggests to install [mingw](http://www.mingw.org/wiki/Getting_Started); I haven't done this and still works fine.
+The package `sqlalchemy` complains about a missing compiler which may render things slower, and suggests to install [mingw](http://www.mingw.org/wiki/Getting_Started); I haven't done this but everything works fine.

 Under Mac OS X, first install a [fortran compiler](https://gcc.gnu.org/wiki/GFortranBinaries) (also see [this other option](http://coudert.name/software/gfortran-4.8.2-Mavericks.dmg)).
 Then: `pip install obspy`.